Finding optimal server, please wait a second

 Need to act on the result?
 Once you know the quality level, pair this check with compress image to shrink further, insights image optimizer to see PageSpeed-facing gains, or open the full image tools hub for resize, crop, and format-swap options - all routed through our fast HTTPS processing service.

 The reading separates delivery copies from archive copies.
-A JPG already flagged at quality 50 should not be re-saved at 70, because the artefacts inside the file get baked in by every subsequent save; if 80 is the delivery target, the archive copy belongs above that, not at the same level.
+A JPG already flagged at quality 50 should not be re-saved at 70 - artefacts get baked in by every subsequent save, and if 80 is the delivery target the archive copy belongs above that, not at the same level.
 Reading the quality first prevents the silent quality-floor problem where every later save runs at or below an already-low starting point, and the original detail you can no longer recover.

-The reading itself takes a single upload through our HTTPS processing service: the JPG header is parsed server-side to read the recorded quality marker, the value is returned to the page, and the upload copy is removed after the shared retention window.
-The tool reads the recorded quality marker only; it does not change or re-save the file, so the upload copy you sent is the same copy that is rotated out at the end of the retention window.
-A check this small spares the second guess by reporting what the file already lost, so the next decision (keep, re-compress for delivery, or hand off to a separate compress tool) gets made on real numbers instead of "looks fine on this screen".
+The reading takes a single upload through the HTTPS processing service: the JPG header is parsed server-side to read the recorded quality marker, the value is returned to the page, and the upload copy is rotated out after the retention window.
+The tool reads the marker only - it does not change or re-save the file - so the next decision (keep, re-compress for delivery, or hand off to a compress tool) gets made on real numbers instead of a screen-side guess.

-The single-file design also has a useful follow-up step.
-When you re-save a JPG through a separate compress tool and want to verify the result, read the output back here as a second upload: the second reading reports the quality marker recorded by the compressor, which makes the round-trip auditable in two numbers (input quality and output quality) rather than a screen-side feel.
-The shared upload pipeline still reports one reading per upload, so the verify step is its own deliberate second pass.
+A useful follow-up: after re-saving a JPG through a separate compress tool, read the output back here as a second upload.
+The second reading reports the quality marker recorded by the compressor, making the round-trip auditable in two numbers - input quality and output quality - rather than a screen-side guess.

 Key Features of Our JPEG Compression Level Checker